 Content is provided by the firm.

-Matulis Law & Mediation specializes in Trademark, Copyright, Patent and Business Law disputes and protection in the Tampa-St. Petersburg-Clearwater Florida area.
+Matulis IP Law specializes in Trademark, Copyright, Patent and Business Law disputes and protection in the Tampa-St. Petersburg-Clearwater Florida area.

 Jim Matulis is currently one of less than 1% of all Florida attorneys to be certified by The Florida Bar as an Expert in Intellectual Property Law.

-Although Jim has received a number of accolades from his peers for his practice relating to Intellectual Property, he is most honored by his four-time selection as Lawyer of the Year for Tampa by Best Lawyers in America®-- in 2013 for Trademark Law, in 2016 for Intellectual Property Litigation, in 2017 for Trademark Law, and again in 2019 for Intellectual Property Litigation.
+Although Jim has received a number of accolades from his peers for his practice relating to Intellectual Property, he is most honored by his five-time selection as Lawyer of the Year for Tampa by Best Lawyers in America®-- in 2013 for Trademark Law, in 2016 for Intellectual Property Litigation, in 2017 for Trademark Law, in 2019 for Intellectual Property Litigation, and in 2021 for Copyright Law.
 In addition to Lawyer of the Year, Jim has been recognized every year since 2011 by Best Lawyers in America in the areas of Intellectual Property Law, Trademark Law, Copyright Law, and Commercial Litigation.

-Most recently, The Law Office of James Matulis has received a Tier 1 ranking in the 2016 & 2017 editions of U.S. News & World Report - Best Lawyers "Best Law Firms" in areas of Intellectual Property Law and Business Litigation, including: Intellectual Property Law, Trademark Law, Copyright Law, and Commercial Litigation.
+Most recently, Matulis IP has received a Tier 1 ranking in the 2016 & 2017 editions of U.S. News & World Report - Best Lawyers "Best Law Firms" in areas of Intellectual Property Law and Business Litigation, including: Intellectual Property Law, Trademark Law, Copyright Law, and Commercial Litigation.

 Jim is also a Registered Patent Attorney licensed to practice before the U.S. Patent and Trademark Office, and author of A Step-by-Step Look at the Patent Litigation Process, part of the "Inside the Minds Series of Books for C-level Professionals," published by Aspatore Books.